aelassas/aelassas.github.io/README.md

 #### ABOUT ME

-When I repeat something twice, I think automation.
+When I do the same thing twice, I think automation.

 #### OPEN-SOURCE PROJECTS